 Lavender Oil (Lavandula angustifolia)

-The flowers of the lavender plant provide this valuable oil which reduces emotional stress and anxiety, and is proven to help with depression.Studies have proven that lavender improves mild-to-moderate depression and offers faster recovery, the medical profession and official agencies have not sanctioned such findings.
-The sedative and calming effects of lavender help with insomnia that many people with depression are affected by.
+The flowers of the lavender plant provide this valuable oil which reduces emotional stress and calms the body and mind.
+While studies have shown that lavender improves mild-to-moderate depression and offers faster recovery, the medical profession and official agencies have not sanctioned such findings.
+The sedative and calming effects of lavender help people get more restful sleep.

 Ylang Ylang Oil (Cananga Odorata)

-Ylang Ylang is very effective for acute episodes of depression.
-It calms the body and mind, and reduces stress and anxiety.
+Ylang Ylang is very effective to quickly calm the body and mind, and reduce stress and anxiety.
 It also offers uplifting properties.

 Palmarosa Oil (Cymbopogon martinii)

 Palmarosa oil is derived from the Palmarosa grass.
-It relaxes the muscles and nerves and reduces anxiety and depression.
+It relaxes the muscles and nerves.
 With its uplifting properties, Palmarosa is an excellent complement to this blend.

 Mandarin Oil (Citrus reticulata)

 The mandarin oil is extracted from the peel of the fruit.
 The oilis known to help with mood swings and emotional imbalance.
 It relaxes and calms the body and mind.
-Mandarin also contains folate which is known to help with Alzheimer’s disease and cognitive issues.
+Mandarin also contains folate which is known to help with cognitive issues.

 Lemon Oil (Citrus limonum)

 Lemon oil is also extracted from the peel of the fruit.
 It increases the dopamine levels in the brain.
-Low levels of dopamine in the brain have the effect of low energy and lack of motivation – the two most broad tell-tale manifestations of depression.
+Low levels of dopamine in the brain have the effect of low energy and lack of motivation.
 Lemon essential oil helps clear the mind from fatigue and dizziness.
 It’s calming effect soothes the nerves and tension.

 How to Use Kandala Simple Joy

 Kandala Simple Joy Essential Oil Blend contains therapeutic-grade, pure essential oils that are too strong to be applied directly to the skin.
 It needs to be diluted with a carrier oil such as almond, argan, coconut, jojoba or olive oil.

 Add 4-6 drops to a diffuser and go about your normal routine in this uplifting, enhanced environment.
 Alternatively, dribble a couple of drops on a cotton cloth or tissue or in an aromatherapy necklace and inhale at your leisure.